SecurityCompliance

-Martyn's Law: How swiftRAMS Now Generates Terrorism Risk Assessments for Public Venues
+Martyn's Law: How swiftRAMS Will Soon Generate Terrorism Risk Assessments for Public Venues

-Martyn's Law is coming. swiftRAMS now generates terrorism risk assessments that meet the new Protect Duty requirements for venues and events.
+Martyn's Law is coming. swiftRAMS will soon generate terrorism risk assessments that meet the new Protect Duty requirements for venues and events.

 Nathan Winter